noelwelsh/noelwelsh.com/posts/2019-01-10-doom-emacs.md

 ## Workflow: Projects and Workspaces

 I find it useful to manage my work with projects and workspaces.
 I get two benefits from this: it's faster to find the things I'm looking for as I only look within the current project, and it's faster to get to work as I can save and restore window and buffer configuration.
-In Doom this means using [projectile][projectile] and [persp-mode][persp-mode]. _Below I discuss using workspaces, but right now they aren't working properly for me.
-Consider this to be how I believe they will work in theory, rather than in practice.
-Projects still work though._
+In Doom this means using [projectile][projectile] and [persp-mode][persp-mode].

 The basic workflow is: